Manisha1679/BlogProject/README.md

 # 📝 BlogProject (with Appwrite Backend)

-A full-stack blog application with a modern frontend (HTML, CSS, JavaScript) and a secure backend powered by **Appwrite**.
+A full-stack blog application with a modern frontend **React** and a secure backend powered by **Appwrite**.
 This project allows users to create, store, and manage blog posts via a real-time database and serverless functions.

 ## 🔍 Overview